 Taz’s T-Bone Suplex: Taz ran rough shot through ECW and choked out everyone in his path.
-The move he most often used to set up the Tazmission was a Taz-Plex aka T-Bone Suplex.
-Taz was able to bridge effectively when throwing his wide array of suplexes and, it looked like it hurt.
-Others such as Shelton Benjamin and recently, Brodus Clay use the T-Bone but it just doesn’t look right.
-I’m all for artist inter-operation but it looks like a half-assed fall away slam when anyone else does it.
+The move he most often used to set up the Tazmission was a Taz-Plex, aka T-Bone Suplex.
+Taz was able to bridge effectively when throwing his vast array of suplexes and, it looked like it hurt.
+Others, such as Shelton Benjamin and recently, Brodus Clay, use the T-Bone, but it just doesn’t look right.
+I’m all for artist inter-operation, but it seems like a half-assed fall-away slam when anyone else does it.

 Macho Man Randy Savage’s Flying Elbow Drop: I think you all know where I’m going with this.
 CM Punk and that hideous excuse for a top rope elbow.
-I realize he is doing it in tribute to a legend but a couple of times would have sufficed.
+I realize he is doing it in tribute to a legend, but a couple of times would have sufficed.
 Now, the elbow is a part of his regular rotation of moves.
-It looks like he is going to wipe out when he leaps off the turnbuckle and the actual elbow connects less than the people’s elbow ever did.
+It looks like he will wipe out when he leaps off the turnbuckle, and the actual elbow connects less than the people’s elbow ever did.

 Bret Hart’s Sharpshooter: The Rock needs to stop doing the Sharpshooter ASAP.
 He often forgets how to apply the move, and it screams “Wrestling is Fake” when he executes the hold.
 Sting’s application of the move is suspect too.
 He often doesn’t sink down all the way and sit down on the back, and I just sit there wondering how anyone is supposed to believe a wrestler can’t escape the dreaded Scorpion Death Lock.
 Sting did it first, but the move was made famous by Bret Hart.
 It looked like it really hurt when Hart applied the hold, and he protected the move by having very few people escape his grip.